webqit/quantum-js/README.md

 `└─` is *propagated into* function, then *self-propagates down* `─┐`

-Changes within the function body itself *self-propagate* all the way, going "top-down" the scope, but re-running only those expressions that depend on the specific change, and rippling down the dependency graph!
+Changes within the function body itself *self-propagate* all the way, downwards, but re-running only those expressions that depend on the specific change, and rippling down the dependency graph!

 Below is a good way to see that: a Reflex Function having `score` as an external dependency, with "reflex lines" having been drawn to show the dependency graph for that variable, or, in other words, the deterministic update path for that dependency: